ZubairIsmail05/cs1302-phased-list2/README.md

 These steps are suggesions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.

-1. Preparation (Suggested Deadline: Wednesday, Mar 3rd):
+1. Preparation:

    - [ ] Read through the entire project description, including the appendices, **and write down questions as you go**.
-   - [ ] Read through the entire [API Documentation for `StringList`](https://webwork.cs.uga.edu/~mepcott/cs1302-phased-list/1/cs1302/adt/StringList.html),
+   - [ ] Read through the entire [API Documentation for `FancyStringList`](https://webwork.cs.uga.edu/~mepcott/cs1302-phased-list/2/cs1302/adt/package-summary.html),
          **and write down questions as you go**.
 	 * Be sure to read both the summary comment for each method and its detailed description (which can be reached by clicking on it).
    - [ ] Read both of them again!
 This time, you may be able to answer some of your own questions.

-1. Before you write any code (Suggested Deadline: Wednesday, Mar 3rd):
+1. Before you write any code:

    - [ ] For each method in the interface, make sure you understand how to call each method and what a user expects to happen when calling that method on an object of an implementing class.
 For example, what